Protecting and sustaining forests, trees, and related natural resources

 Enhancing the tree resources and forests of urban areas

 Meeting the Challenges Facing the Forests of Texas

-The size and diversity of Texas bring many challenges in managing the forest and tree resources of the state.
+The size and diversity of Texas brings many challenges in managing the forest and tree resources of the state.
 The rapidly increasing population is placing an unprecedented demand on Texas forests.
-Significant threats to forests, such as insects and disease, catastrophic fire, and loss of critical forested landscapes to development, coupled with pressure placed on local economies by the increasingly global nature of the forest products industry, point to the need for more progressive strategies for conserving forests resources.
+Significant threats to forests - such as insects and disease, catastrophic fire, and loss of critical forested landscapes to development, coupled with pressure placed on local economies by the increasingly global nature of the forest products industry, point to the need for more progressive strategies for conserving forests resources.
 This Assessment and Strategy is a comprehensive analysis and strategic plan for addressing these issues and challenges.

 Texas is experiencing “high-velocity” change through population growth and urbanization in its communities.
 The challenge faced by leaders of these communities is to devise reasonable, affordable, and effective ways to grow, develop, and protect their communities while integrating the critically important contributions made by forest ecosystems and natural areas.